 What is our governance around reputational risk management?

 The governance of our reputational risk management is integrated into the Group’s broader risk governance framework.
-The Group Chief Risk Officer (Group CRO) is the risk steward for reputational risk.
+The Group Chief Risk and Compliance Officer is the risk steward for reputational risk.
 The Group Reputational Risk Committee, chaired by the Group CRO, is the formal governance committee established to provide recommendations and advice to the Group’s senior management on reputational risk and customer selection matters that either present a serious potential reputational risk to HSBC, or merit a Group led decision.

 Formal governance committees exist at global, regional and/or country levels across the Group’s global businesses to provide recommendations and advice on customers/transactions and non-customers (e.g. third parties) and wider reputational risks.